deminy/behat-rest-testing/README.md

 ## 2. Test the sample features.

 ### 1.1.
-Create the configuration file "behat.yml".
+Create the configuration file "behat.yml" (optional).

 For the sample test provided, you can create the file by copying directly from file "behat.yml.dist" without any modifications required.

+Note that you don't have to do this if you prefer to use file "behat.yml.dist" directly.

 ### 2.2.
 Run the test command.